 This is an ideal beach for families with small children as it has fine, golden sand and shallow waters.
 It is offering to nature lovers some of the best things to do in Samos Greece!

-As it is surrounded by high pine trees that reach the edge of the coast you get to have shade, that you will highly appreciate during summer.
+As it is surrounded by high pine trees that reach the edge of the coast you get to have shade, which you will highly appreciate during summer.
 The beach is also easily accessible and has many amenities, such as tavernas, sunbeds, and umbrellas.

-From Psili Ammos beach, you can clearly see the opposite coast of Asia Minor, since it is the closest point of Samos to Turkey!
+From Psili Ammos beach, you can see the opposite coast of Asia Minor, since it is the closest point of Samos to Turkey!

 8. Tunnel of Eupalinos (Top Site to Visit in Samos)

 The Tunnel of Eupalinos – with an opening of 1.80×1.80 meters and is 1,036-metre-long- is very close to Pythagorion town.
-It is the middle section of the aqueduct built circa 550 BC.
+It is the middle section of the aqueduct built circa 550 BCE.
 The stunning tunnel was designed by the great architect and engineer Eupalinus for the ancient city of Samos, commissioned by the tyrant Polycrates.